In the business world today, it’s not only what you know but how you present it.

 In the time it takes you to read this sentence, over 2,000 PowerPoint presentations will have been given across the globe.
 That figure doesn’t even account for presentations developed in similar software programs like Prezi, Google Slides and Keynote.
 As one of the most widely used communication tools today (second only to email), we rely on presentations to help us convey our most important messages and ideas.
 And yet slideshow presentations have become as universally detested as they are common.
 That’s because we’re more often exposed to the bad presentations that give the medium its terrible reputation – think endless bullet point lists, cliché clip art and nauseating animation.
 We’ve spent so much time listening to and delivering lackluster slideshows that we’ve come to accept them as the norm.

-But a strong, strategic presentation actually has the power to transform beliefs, influence behavior and fundamentally change the world (see: movement-starting presentations by Steve Jobs introducing Apple’s revolutionary iPod (Links to an external site.) and Sheryl Sandberg inspiring women to “Lean In” (Links to an external site.)).
+But a strong, strategic presentation actually has the power to transform beliefs, influence behavior and fundamentally change the world (see: movement-starting presentations by Steve Jobs introducing Apple’s revolutionary iPod and Sheryl Sandberg inspiring women to “Lean In”.
 To succeed in today’s increasingly competitive marketplace, business professionals need to know how to communicate their ideas in more memorable, moving presentations.

 Presentation Power is a 12-week course designed to help you become a more effective communicator by changing the way you present your ideas.
 Together, we will examine key principles of persuasion, storytelling and design, explore tried-and-true methods for crafting/ delivering messages that stick and drive meaningful action.